 Bernini Self-Portrait at a Mature Age

-Self-Portrait at a Mature Age is the oil on canvas by Gian Lorenzo Bernini.
+Self-Portrait at a Mature Age is an oil on canvas by Gian Lorenzo Bernini.
 The dimensions of the painting are 53 x 42 cm.
 It is located in Room XIV of the Borghese Gallery.

 The portray likely constitutes the left half of a Double Self-Portrait with Costanza Bonarelli, reported as already separated at the artist’s death.